Mentor, Ohio

-Mentor (/ˈmɛntər/ MEN-tər) is a city in Lake County, Ohio, United States, located on the south shore of Lake Erie.
-A suburb northeast of Cleveland, it is part of the Greater Cleveland metropolitan area; its population of 47,450 at the 2020 census makes it the largest city in Lake County.
+Mentor (/ˈmɛntər/ MEN-tər; also, /ˈmɛnnər/ MEN-nər) is a city located in Lake County, Ohio, United States.
+It is situated on the south shore of Lake Erie.
+A suburb northeast of Cleveland, Ohio, it is part of the Greater Cleveland metropolitan area.
+Its population during the 2020 census was 47,450.
+Mentor (also known as Mentor City) is the most populous city in Lake County, Ohio.

 Mentor was settled in 1797.
-In 1876, James A. Garfield purchased a home there, from which he conducted the first successful front porch campaign for the presidency; the house is now maintained as the James A. Garfield National Historic Site.
+In 1876, James A. Garfield purchased a home there, from which he conducted the first successful front porch campaign for the United States presidency in 1880; the house is now maintained as the James A. Garfield National Historic Site.
 The city is home to Headlands Beach State Park, the longest public swimming beach in Ohio.

 The city is a major center of retail stores and restaurants.
 Mentor Avenue (US 20) is the city's commercial corridor, which includes Great Lakes Mall, and additional shopping is found along most major roads.
 Manufacturing in the city includes medical products, polymers, plastics, electric boards, and other peripherals that generally serve the computer and automation industries.
 Convenient Food Mart and medical equipment company Steris are based in Mentor.
 CSX Transportation and Norfolk Southern railroads both pass through the city.